gabihodoroaga/duckdb-sftpfs-zig/README.md

 Access remote files directly into duckdb instance using sftp.

 Note: This is an experiment to see how hard will be to create a duckdb extension in zig.
 This is not production ready ... yet.
-Check todo section.
+Check then todo section.

 ## Features